 Uncanny Automator Pro supports both incoming webhooks and outgoing webhooks, giving your WordPress site a powerful tool for interfacing with external systems.

-To use webhook triggers, you’ll need to create an Anonymous recipe, since a webhook is an anonymous incoming request that’s not triggered by a logged-in user.
+To use webhook triggers, you’ll need to create a Recipe for Everyone, since a webhook is an anonymous incoming request that’s not triggered by a logged-in user.

 There are different webhook triggers, but they all behave the same way.
-For this example, we’ll use the WordPress > Receive data from webhook trigger.
+For this example, we’ll use the Automator > Receive data from webhook trigger.

 The trigger provides a webhook URL for you to copy and paste in to the software or service that will be sending the webhook to your WordPress site.
 Each webhook URL is specific to a recipe, and will trigger the actions of that recipe.